Search over 3 Chow Chow dogs across Australia

 But it was not until Queen Victoria took an interest that the breed became more popular.
 The first breed club to be established in England was in 1895.

 It seems that the breed seem has fallen out of the canine spotlight.
-But the truth is, it’s still well-established and has several dedicated fanciers.
+But the truth is, it’s still well-established and has thousands of dedicated fanciers.
 Today, Chow Chows are kept primarily for companionship.
 They also offer protection against intruders.

 Key Characteristics Of Chow Chows